tlmat-unican/Lightweight-ns-3-link-simulation/README.md

 - Intsall [Jupyter](https://jupyter.org/install)
 ## Project Structure
 - Two scenarios are included in folder [_scratch_](./ns-allinone-3.35/ns-3.35/scratch/), it has been tested for _ns-3.35_.
 One of them includes tap-bridges.
-- Folder [_scripts_](./scripts/) contains every script needed to run each topology, shown in the paper.
-It also contains Jupyter notebooks to represent the outcomes.
+- Folder [_scripts_](./scripts/) contains every script needed to run each topology shown in the paper.
+It also contains a Jupyter notebook to represent the outcomes.
 ## Dependecies
 It has been tested in `Ubuntu 22.04.1 LTS` _(jammy)_.
 It has the following dependencies: